What to do in the craziest city in the world (and the most valuable tip of all)

 Comfortable shoes are mandatory for your trip to Tokyo.
 The reason being you will walk a hell of a lot!
-Even taking public transportation or taxi, you can easily walk around 10km or 20km a day.
+Even taking public transportation or taxi, you can easily walk around 10km or 20km a day, just in basic sightseeing.

 Some metro stations are so big and changing lines, going up and down, finding the places you want to go, it all sums up to many steps.
 So don’t suffer to keep a style: wear comfortable shoes.

 Cherry trees, or sakura, are one of the most famous Japanese icons.
 The elegant flower that blossoms everywhere in Japan is watched closely by locals and the millions that visit the country just to see it.
-In 2020 however, the sakura blossom will come earlier, in March, instead of April, according to the Japan Meteorological Corp.
-In Tokyo the cherry blossom is expected to set off on March 19; In Nagoya on March 2; In Kyoto on March 23; and in Osaka on March 25.
+It is an event that varies every year but you can count it around the end of March or April.

 If you are in Tokyo and want to see the cherry blossom, there is a sakura promenade just by the Meguro river with cozy bars and restaurants.
 Ueno Park is also one of the main places in the capital to feel the cherry flower splendor.
 You can also see it from a helicopter around Mount Fuji.
 But the quintessential place to experience sakura is Yoshino, Japan’s most famous cherry-blossom destination, in Osaka.